 Spring is here, which means home buying season is in full gear.
-Even though the coronavirus pandemic has changed the real estate industry for the time being, many homeowners are still choosing to put their homes on the market.
+Even though the coronavirus pandemic has changed the real estate industry for the time being, many homeowners are still choosing to put their house up for sale

 Most homes sell in about 56 days, but that timeline could be longer if a home isn’t in its best condition.
+So what needs to be done if you want to sell your house?
 To help ensure a smooth buying process and a decent return on investment, consider making these home repairs before selling your house.

 Repair The Roof

-Fixing your roof is arguably one of the biggest items to put on your list when making home repairs before selling.
+Fixing your roof is arguably one of the most important repairs to make before selling a house.
 If you live in an older home and you haven’t repaired your roof since you bought it, take a look and see if there’s damage.
 Your roof can have leaks in it and could have sustained water or ice damage during the winter months.

 A damaged roof could hinder your home’s sales process.
 If you don’t fix your roof, potential buyers may negotiate its repair as part of the closing process.
 They could either ask you to repair it, which will cost you money upfront, or they may opt to fix it themselves but offer you less than asking price.
 Either way, a damaged roof could end up costing you if you aren’t careful.
 This rings especially true if your roof has water damage.
 If that’s the case, look into water damage repair right away.